nanochess/transputer/README.md

 ## Early operating system

-This is my early version of my first operating system (Jun/1995).
+This is an early version of my first operating system (Jun/1995).
 It is composed of several files:

     os/ARRANQUE.LEN    Boot sector.
     os/EDITOR.C        Visual text editor for running it inside the OS.